- Product: Voyager

 - Another easy way to get the counts of bibliographic records is to login to your Voyager server as the voyager user via SSH, and run the UTIL menu (Library Utilities).
 Select menu option S (Linux Maintenance Activities), and then select option A (System Review).
 This will provide counts of your Authority, BIB, and MFHD bibliographic records.
 See the Voyager UTIL Menu Guide for more information.

 - You can also create queries in Prepackaged Reports to Count the number of rows in a given table (for example, the AUTH_MASTER table.
 Here's an example of such a query:

 SELECT Count(AUTH_MASTER.AUTH_ID) AS CountOfAUTH_ID FROM AUTH_MASTER;

-Note that these three methods should all provide the same metrics for bibliographic records, and are counting the number of rows in the appropriate tables to come up with the data.
+Note that the three methods outlined above should all provide the same metrics for bibliographic records, and are counting the number of rows in the appropriate tables to come up with the data value.

 Note also that these three methods count both unsuppressed and suppressed bibliographic records.
 See also: Does the "Voyager Record Counts" report included with Prepackaged Access Reports incorporate suppressed records?